George Wythe: Legacy and honors

-In 1790 Wythe received the honorary degree of LL.D. from the College of William & Mary.
+In 1790, Wythe received the honorary degree of LL.D. from the College of William & Mary.
 In his will, Wythe left his large book collection to Thomas Jefferson.
-This was part of the collection which Jefferson later sold to create the Library of Congress.
+This was part of the collection that Jefferson later sold to create the Library of Congress.
 Jefferson praised Wythe as "my ancient master, my earliest and best friend, and to him I am indebted for first impressions which have [been] the most salutary on the course of my life."
 However, Jefferson later refused an offer of Wythe's lecture notes and other legal papers, believing they should go instead to what became the Library of Virginia.
 Last reported either in the possession of Spencer Roane (who burned many papers before his death) or his ally Thomas Ritchie (publisher of the Richmond Enquirer), they were reported lost by the 1830s.
 Jefferson's grandson George Wythe Randolph, who became the secretary of war of the Confederate States of America, was named after Wythe.

-Places associated with Wythe remain preserved today, and over the centuries other places have been named in his honor:
+Places associated with Wythe remain preserved today, and over the centuries, other places have been named in his honor: